Slb59/OC-P13/doc/source/development.rst

     then you can check the logs/pylint.txt file

+pytest
+^^^^^^
 - pytest framework makes it easy to write unit tests
     .. code-block:: shell

        pytest

    You can check the tests coverage with:
     .. code-block:: shell

        pytest --cov=. --cov-report=html

    then check the result in htmlcov.index.html

    You can also check the html report logs/pytest-report.html with:
     .. code-block:: shell

        pytest --html=logs/pytest-report.html